 The online Will Instruction enables our solicitors to complete for you a straightforward Will without you leaving the comfort of your own home.
-Making a straightforward Will with Hegarty Solicitors has been streamlined to give you a simple, cost effective service with the backup of a personal consultation with one of our solicitors if required.
-This can be done by telephone, email or Skype so you don’t have to visit the office.
+Making a straightforward Will with Hegarty Solicitors has been streamlined to give you a simple, cost-effective service with the backup of a personal consultation with one of our solicitors if required.
+This can be done by telephone, email or video call so you don’t have to visit the office.

 Unlike other online Wills, our price includes a one to one consultation with a solicitor to ensure peace of mind that your will suits your needs for now and the future.
 The charge is all-inclusive to enable your final Will to be produced in a way to suit your busy lifestyle.

 The terms and conditions of business can be viewed by clicking here.